UCL-CCS/SCEMa/examples/streched_polyhedron/README.md

   }
 ```

-Finally, the path to the spline-based algorithm used to filter redundant molecular dynamics simulations (not used in this example):
+Finally, the path to the clustering algorithm used to filter redundant molecular dynamics simulations (not used in this example):
 ```
 "model precision":{
-    "spline":{
+    "clustering":{
-      "scripts directory": "/path/to/SCEMa/spline"
+      "scripts directory": "/path/to/SCEMa/clustering"
     }
   }
 ```